MaxPleaner/phaser_wrapper/README.md

 It was a pretty rote process, just rewriting the codebase in Coffeescript and splitting up some of the files in a `module.exports` fashion.

-Nevertheless, this could potentially be a boilerplate for Webpack/Coffee/Phaser development.
-It has a few things going for it.
+Nevertheless, it has a few things going for it.
+It shows a lot of Phaser / P2 functionality.
-It's a fairly complex game including a lot P2 usage.
-And the source code is mainly in a few files - it's easy to delete most of it and get a clean slate.
-I'm gonna let the source code there be self-explanatory, but for a complete walkthrough of this pool game see the Interphase book (which was written by Phaser's creators).
+For a complete walkthrough of this pool game see the Interphase book (which was written by Phaser's creators).

 There's a `webpack.config.js` here which sets up coffeescript and phaser (which requires some shims)